 Visiting the Angkor Temples

-The temples in Angkor are Siem Reap’s biggest draw, attracting upwards of a million foreign visitors a year.
+The temples in Angkor are Siem Reap’s biggest draw, attracting upwards of two million foreign visitors a year.
 Despite their age, the temples retain much of the majesty they have had since they were constructed in the 12th century as the devotional centers of a sprawling Khmer Empire.
 The Khmer Empire is long gone, but the temples they have left behind are now a UNESCO World Heritage site and a source of awe for many generations of travelers.

 History of the Angkor Temples & the Khmer Empire

 The Angkor temples are all that of what once was a powerful empire that ruled much of today’s Cambodia and parts of Thailand, Laos, and Myanmar.

 At first glance, visitors may be entranced by the complex’s lotus-blossom towers, enigmatic Buddha images, and dancing girls (apsaras).
 Upon closer inspection, you'll realize that the temples are only the visible remnants of an advanced civilization in Southeast Asia, one which depended on—and was undone by—the abundance of water in the area.